 Tackle one of the world's toughest environments on four wheels! © MrLis / Shutterstock

 When: the cooler months of November to February.

 How: this isn't a trip to be undertaken lightly.
 You'll need a 4WD, extensive desert driving and mechanical experience, and you must be self-sufficient in supplies and equipment.
 You'll also have to jump through several bureaucratic hoops in order to get the paperwork and visas necessary for this kind of expedition.
 Anyone contemplating a trip here should be aware that travellers with their own vehicle are required by Algerian law to hire a local escort in Southern Algeria and that the Algeria-Niger border is often closed to foreigners due to instability in northern Niger.

 The Trans-Sahara Highway itself is in much better condition these days.
 The road is sealed all the way through Algeria and Nigeria and most of Niger with only one 150km stretch from the Algeria-Niger border post to Arlit in Niger being a hard sand surface.
-For the most recent developments and up-to-date advice on driving the Trans Sahara Highway, travellers should check the Sahara Overland website (www.sahara-overland.com).
+For the most recent developments and up-to-date advice on driving the Trans Sahara Highway, travellers should check out Sahara Overland.

 Get more travel inspiration, tips and exclusive offers sent straight to your inbox with our weekly newsletter.